Uber is a household name among commuters across the country and beyond. But it remains an untapped revenue-generating opportunity for drivers.

 What’s the process for how to work for Uber?

 Uber is as lucrative for drivers as it is convenient for riders.
 Driving for Uber allows you to make money on a part- or full-time basis giving lifts to locals wherever you live and whenever it’s convenient for you.
 You will need to complete a driver application on the Uber website to become an Uber driver.
-You will need to meet a minimum set of Uber driver and car requirements to be approved as a driver.
+Additionally, you will need to meet a minimum set of Uber driver and car requirements to be approved as a driver.

 You should also consider buying ridesharing insurance to protect yourself, your car and your passengers in the event of an accident.
 Approved drivers can use the Uber driver app to search for and fulfill ride requests.